rohitshubham/edge_simulator/readme.md

 * A Kafka Producers that pushes the code to a Kafka broker asynchronously

 ![Architecture](Edge_SIM.png)
-* Fig 1: Edge Simulator workflow/architecture
+* Fig 1: Edge Sub-system workflow/architecture

 ## Requirements